Cross-cutting theme lead: Catherine Harmer

 Experimental medicine models aim to address this by uncovering key underlying processes, which are targeted by established treatments.
 It is increasingly recognised by the pharmaceutical industry that the introduction of experimental medicine models can:

-- overcome the limitations of preclinical screening models.
+- overcome the limitations of preclinical screening models

-- de-risk drug development.
+- de-risk drug development

-- increase the success of identifying successful treatments in subsequent randomised control trials (RCT).
+- increase the success of identifying successful treatments in subsequent randomised control trials (RCT)

 At Oxford we have established expertise and infrastructure in this area.
 We can add strength and depth to our core Oxford Health BRC Research Themes by developing an experimental structure for testing of new treatments for mental disorders.
 Experimental medicine has the potential to bring great benefit to patients and the public through increased availability of diverse treatments.

-- Enable early identification and testing of new treatments for mental and cognitive disorders.
+- Enable early identification and testing of new treatments for mental and cognitive disorders

-- Enhance our experimental medicine capability and capacity.
+- Enhance our experimental medicine capability and capacity

-- Harmonise activities in experimental medicine across core themes.
+- Harmonise activities in experimental medicine across core themes

-- Transform the methodology and structure for informed decision making about novel treatment development and RCT design.
+- Transform the methodology and structure for informed decision making about novel treatment development and RCT design

-- Provide a method for predicting and refining treatment for individuals with mood and anxiety disorders.
+- Provide a method for predicting and refining treatment for individuals with mood and anxiety disorders

-- Roll out our experimental medicine models to the pharmaceutical industry and the wider research community.
+- Roll out our experimental medicine models to the pharmaceutical industry and the wider research community

-- Formulate precision models for combined pharmacological and psychological treatments.
+- Formulate precision models for combined pharmacological and psychological treatments

-How will we achieve this?
+► How are we achieving this?

 - Explore the way in which treatments work in different intervention approaches.

-- Develop bespoke combination treatments.
+- Developing bespoke combination treatments